Tuesday, March 17, 2026

-So let’s see the options available for converting float to int in Java and how these concerns will be addressed.
+In the sections below, we’ll explore the available options for converting float to int in Java, demonstrate code examples, and explain how these concerns are addressed in Java.

 You can use the intValue() method of the Float wrapper class to convert float to int.
 Description of the intValue() method is as following.